 Edge AI increases productivity and efficiency

-AI on the Edge is an emerging IT architecture that leverage the power of distributed computing to achieve higher efficiency, lower response time and cost savings.
+Edge AI (or AI on the Edge) is an emerging IT architecture that leverage the power of distributed computing to achieve higher efficiency, lower response time and cost savings.

 Edge AI in practice